Healing Developmental Trauma: Childhood Trauma and Its Impact on Behavior, Self-Esteem, and Relationships

 Out of stock

-"Living a full life is one of the most difficult challenges that any person can face."
+"Living a full life is one of the most difficult challenges any person faces."

 Dr. Lawrence Heller and somatic psychotherapist Aline LaPierre believe that most emotional experiences and problems can be explained by five biologically based core needs: connection, sensitivity, trust, autonomy, and love.

-Experts clearly explain how developmental trauma caused by adverse childhood experiences impairs the ability to connect with oneself and others, and why a decrease in vital activity affects most psychological and many physiological problems.
+These experts clearly explain how developmental trauma caused by adverse childhood experiences impairs the ability to connect with oneself and others and why decreased vitality affects most psychological and many physiological problems.

-The Neuroaffective Relational Model (NARM) is a new clinical method of psychotherapy based on a somatic approach that will help restore a healthy ability to build connections and gain tools for self-analysis, growth, and healing after traumatic events of even the earliest years.
+The Neuroaffective Relational Model (NARM) is a new clinical psychotherapy method based on a somatic approach that will help restore a healthy ability to build connections and gain tools for self-reflection, growth, and healing after traumatic events, even in the earliest years.

 - identify the causes of early developmental trauma and shock trauma;